 You will then be asked to enter your user’s password on the remote machine:

-You have 3 chances to get it right before you are denied connection (in figure 2-4-1 the first attempt failed as the password was mistyped).
+You have 3 chances to get the password right before you are denied connection (in figure 2-4-1 the first attempt failed as the password was mistyped).

 Congratulations, you are logged in and ready to type commands and interact with your remote machine, as if you were sitting in front of it, locally.
 The data you send and receive during this session are encrypted and secure.
 This is why the protocol is called “Secure SHell” (SSH).